neo4j-contrib/neo4j-cc/libs/DEVELOP.md

 # Neo4j CC Libraries

+- `access/` for access to remote data sources
 - `model/` for pure model definitions
-- `feature/` for complex, application-specific container components
+- `feature/` for complex, application-specific presentational components
-- `data-access/` for complex, application-specific container components
 - `ui/` for generic, shared presentational components
 - `util/` for pure functional code
 - `nest/` for nest modules used by apps/api